cdag22/app-create/DevelopmentLifeCycleProcess/1_PlanningAndAnalysis/README.md

 ## Product Feasibility

-No tool exists for generating boilerplate code for web applications other than language specific instances with, limited or no customization available such as React's [create-react-app](https://github.com/facebook/create-react-app).
+No tool exists for generating boilerplate code for web applications other than language specific instances that have limited or no customization available such as React's [create-react-app](https://github.com/facebook/create-react-app).
 If a highly customizable tool exist that was language agnostic it would aid:
 - Those new to web development
 - Those new to a serverside language, database, or framework
 - Those looking to speedup and define a customizable application create process